o19s/elasticsearch-learning-to-rank/docs/index.rst

 Get started
 -------------------------------

 - Want a quickstart?
-Check out the `demo <https://github.com/o19s/elasticsearch-learning-to-rank/tree/master/demo>`_.
+Check out the demo in `hello-ltr <https://github.com/o19s/hello-ltr>`_.
 - Brand new to learning to rank? head to :doc:`core-concepts`.
 - Otherwise, start with :doc:`fits-in`